mickeyryan42/SpaceX-Data-Science-Project/README.md

-# Data Science project to predict costs for Falcon 9 launches
+# Data Science project to predict whether a SpaceX rocket will land successfully based on prior data.